United States commercial driver's license training

 Commercial driver's license training (or CDL training) is a specialized instructional program or course designed to prepare a student to obtain a commercial driver's license (CDL), which is required for a career as a truck driver in the United States.
 During training, students are taught the necessary knowledge and skills to pass a series of tests to obtain their CDL.
 Such a program generally begins with classroom instruction geared towards passing the written exams for a CDL permit, a learner's permit that allows a student to practice driving skills on public roads with a CDL licensed driver or instructor.
 Students graduate from CDL training upon receiving their CDLs and proving that they can comfortably and safely drive and maneuver a truck.
 Most CDL training schools train drivers for a class A CDL, which allows the holder to drive a tractor trailer weighing over 26,000 pounds.
+Some CDL training schools incorporate truck driving simulators into their curriculum to help student drivers learn the basics of driving a truck — including shifting gears, braking, and parking.

-The CDL is issued by Department of Transportation (DoT).
-The minimum age for intra-state CDL is 18 years while for inter-state CDL is 21 years.
+Although rules and regulations governing the operation of CMVs and CDL licensing requirements are set and enforced by FMCSA (the Federal Motor Carrier Safety Administration, a part of the Department of Transportation (DoT)), the CDL itself is issued by the driver's home state.
+It is not legal to hold CDLs from more than one State.
+The minimum age for intrastate CDL is 18 years while for inter-state CDL is 21 years.
 There are different classes of CDL and endorsements along with it which are required to operate special types of vehicles.

 There are three basic types of truck driving schools: programs offered through community colleges, private truck driving schools and schools operated by trucking companies.
 Each type of program has different characteristics, so prospective students need to evaluate which type of school is right for them.
 The length of CDL training programs varies from school to school.
 Programs can range from a few weeks up to six months to complete, depending on whether the program is part-time or full-time.